-New acute HCV infections usually asymptomatic (85 - 90% cases) and therefore acute infection is rarely mignosed.
-Around 30% (15 - 45%) of infected persons spontaneously clear virus within 6 months of infection without any treatment (21,29-3).
-Spontaneous viral clearance is rare beyond 4 to 6 months of infection, there we HCV RNA detectable for longer than 6 months is defined as Chronic HCX infection (21,29-31).
-Levels of HCV RNA remain relatively stable over time in chonically infected patients.
+New acute HCV infections are usually asymptomatic (85 - 90% cases) and therefore acute infection is rarely diagnosed.
+Around 30% (15 - 45%) of infected persons spontaneously clear the virus within 6 months of infection without any treatment (21,29-31).
+Spontaneous viral clearance is rare beyond 4 to 6 months of infection, therefore HCV RNA detectable for longer than 6 months is defined as Chronic HCV infection (21,29-31).
+Levels of HCV RNA remain relatively stable over time in chronically infected patients.

-HCV Infection is defined as the reappearance of HCV RNA at least 6 months after a sustained viral clearance (SVR) with a different HCV genotype or strain (7).
+HCV reinfection is defined as the reappearance of HCV RNA at least 6 months after a sustained viral clearance (SVR) with a different HCV genotype or strain (7).